Mod-two cohomology rings of alternating groups: Component Rings

 \section{Component Rings}

-Our Hopf ring presentation reduces the computationally imposing question of calculating ${\rm Ext}$ rings over alternating groups to one which can be analyzed with a rudimentary approach.
-Namely, our Hopf ring monomial basis is enumerable, and we can simply search for indecomposible representatives by degree, accounting for our relations, and using the Poincar\'e polynomial from our additive bases used to terminate the process.
+Our Hopf semi-ring presentation reduces the computationally imposing question of calculating ${\rm Ext}$ rings over alternating groups to one which can be analyzed in a straightforward manner.
+Namely, our Hopf semi-ring monomial basis is enumerable, and we can simply search for indecomposible representatives by degree, accounting for our relations, and using the Poincar\'e polynomial from our additive bases used to terminate the process.

 In this section we give a more structured approach to the small example of $\alt_8$.
 As a group of order 20160, it is at the limit of current computer-based techniques.
 We then discuss why techniques that Feschbach developed for component rings of symmetric groups fail for alternating groups.
-We first develop some shorter notation, relying on the fact that the Hopf ring generators have distinct degrees once we separate the $\gamma_{1,k;m}$ classes.
+We first develop some shorter notation, relying on the fact that the Hopf semi-ring generators have distinct degrees once we separate the $\gamma_{1,k;m}$ classes.